Microsoft Office 4.x: Features

 Microsoft Office 4.3 was released on June 2, 1994, as a Professional edition, containing the updated versions of Excel and PowerPoint within the suite as well as the new version 2.0 of Access.
 The Standard edition was released as Microsoft Office 4.2 for Windows 3.1.
 Microsoft Office for NT was released on July 3, 1994, and was the first 32-bit version of Microsoft Office and hence native for Windows NT 3.1 (i386, Alpha, MIPS and PowerPC platforms).
 However, the PowerPoint component remained in 16-bit.
 The suite was superseded by Microsoft Office for Windows 95.

 In September 1994, Microsoft Office 4.2 for the Macintosh (M68k and Power Macintosh platforms) was released.
 The Macintosh version is also cohesive and now shares an identical interface with the Windows version of Office 4.x.
-The Standard Version 4.2.1 was a maintenance release in 1995.
-In 1997 another updated release came with essential business tools and Microsoft Bookshelf CD-ROM reference library.
+The Standard Version 4.2.1 was a maintenance release in April 1995.
+This update also rebranded and debuted the Office jigsaw icon.
+In January 1997 an Enhanced release came with extra essential business tools and with Microsoft Bookshelf CD-ROM reference library.